UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ```

 All we need to do now is to actually compute the lighting and store the results in our storage texture using the [built-in `textureStore` function](https://www.w3.org/TR/WGSL/#texturestore).
-Since our render texture will not cleared automatically anymore, we'll need to do that ourselves.
+Since our render texture will not be cleared automatically anymore, we'll need to do that ourselves.
 Add the following lines to the entry point of our compute shader:
 ```wgsl
 let albedo = textureLoad(gAlbedo, global_id.xy, 0).rgb;